-The Different Types of People You Meet at a Picnic and How Not to be Like Them
+The Types of People You Meet at a Picnic and How Not to Be Like Them

 The Table Mover - When there are a large number of people who want to sit together, getting the chairs and table or moving the whole table to join it with theirs is one flexible option anyone is free to make.
 There’s nothing wrong with this with a policy of first to come, first served.
 However, to make it easier for park managers or cleaners to maintain the area with less of their effort, it would be courteous for other users as well if you will bring them back to their original place.

 The Table Vandal - For an artist or graffiti enthusiasts, what better way to express yourself than to draw and doodle on a blank canvas.
 For any couples who want to profess their love, etching your names on the park picnic table can be an enticing way to let your fellow park visitors show how you really feel.